 Areas A Full Body Massage Can Include

-Personalize your full body massage.
-If certain areas don’t require attention, just let your massage therapist know and I wll tailor the experience to your needs.
+Personalise your full body massage.
+If certain areas don’t require attention, just let me know and I will tailor the experience to your needs.

 Neck And Shoulders